 Accounting officer The civil servant in a department who is accountable to Parliament for financial management, usually the Director-General or head of the department.
 Accrual An accounting convention by which payments and receipts are recorded as they occur, even if no cash flow takes place.
 Activity-based costing A method of costing services by measuring the amount of money, personnel and other resources required to undertake a specific activity.
 Ad valorem duties Duties levied on commodities as a certain percentage of their value.
 Adjustments estimate Presentation to Parliament of the amendments to be made to the appropriations voted in the main budget for the year.
+Administered prices Prices set outside ordinary market processes, being determined by a monopoly or cartel, or by Government or a regulator.
 Agency payments Payments made by one government department to another, in the same or in a different sphere of government, to pay for services administered by the department receiving the payments.
 Agency payments do not form part of the budget of the department receiving the payment.
 Allocated expenditure The part of the national budget that can be divided between the national, provincial and local spheres of government, after debt interest and the contingency reserve have been taken into account.
 Amortisation The repayment of loan by instalments over the duration of the loan.
 Appropriation The approval by Parliament of spending from the National Revenue Fund, or by a provincial legislature from the Provincial Revenue Fund.
 Asset swap An arrangement whereby financial institutions are permitted to exchange a portfolio of South African shares and securities for a portfolio of foreign shares and securities.
 This enables South African investors to diversify offshore, while minimising the impact on domestic financial markets and the rand.
 Average tax rate The amount of tax paid as a proportion of the tax base, e.g. income, purchase of goods and services.
 Balance of payments A summary statement of all the international transactions of the residents of the nation with the rest of the world during a particular period of time.